blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 ## Specifying accuracy requirements

-You choose the the list of detector types from which you require accurate results using the `detect.accuracy.required` property.
+You choose the list of detector types from which you require the most accurate results using the `detect.accuracy.required` property.
 This property accepts a list of detector types (MAVEN, GRADLE, ...).
-This property defaults ALL, which means you want [solution_name] to fail if any detector type applies, but only low accuracy results could be generated for that detector type.
+This property defaults to ALL, which means you want [solution_name] to exit if any detector type applies, but only low accuracy results could be generated.
-When [solution_name] fails due to accuracy requirements it returns the FAILURE_ACCURACY_NOT_MET exit code.
+When [solution_name] exits due to accuracy requirements not being met, it returns the FAILURE_ACCURACY_NOT_MET exit code.
 This default produces behavior roughly similar to the default mode (detect.detector.buildless=false) prior to [solution_name] 8.

 To get the best results available regardless of accuracy, set this property to NONE.